 There are numerous health benefits in engaging in regular exercise in general, so we’d always recommend finding activities that you enjoy and will follow consistently.
 Tai Chi could be just right for you.

-There are health benefits of Tai Chi for seniors and the younger generations, but here we’ve listed 7 benefits of Tai Chi for seniors to give you an idea:
+While there are many health benefits of Tai Chi for seniors (and younger generations), here are 7 of the best, to give you an idea:

 1. Prevents falls

 Many recent high-quality research studies have consistently provided compelling evidence that Tai Chi is effective in reducing the risk of falls and preventing falls.